teambit/docs/docs/welcome.md

 ### Think more in components and less in apps

-Bit is not a more efficient way to do things, it's a different way to do things.
-When you think about more efficient you keep on building more applications trying to improve the process of working and building these applications in the existing tool chain, in the existing manner.
-This is not what Bit does.
-Bit doesn't help here.
-If you are building things the wrong way: if you are building apps and not building components then this is the wrong way to build.
+Bit is not only a more efficient way of doing things, it's a **revolutionary** way of doing it.
+It's a totaly new mindset.
+When you think only about efficienty, you keep on building more applications trying to improve the process of working and building these applications in the existing tool chain - in the existing manner.
+But If you are thinking wrong way - if you are thinking in apps and not in components - then your core assemptions are wrong.

-We can help you solve these problems with Bit as Bit works on the component model.
-If each of your components are individual you can just build micro frontends with just the component model.
+We can help you solve this mental model.
+Bit works on the component model.
+If each of your components are individual you can build micro frontends with just the component model.
 With Bit we want you to think in components, to think in a more modular way, to think differently about how you start to build new features.
 Think more in components and less in apps.

 ### Use Bit if you want to:

-- Build a component eco system
+- Build a component eco system.
-- Create a better collaboration workflow around your components
+- Create a better collaboration workflow around your components.
-- Publish individual components and scale the amount of components you are publishing
+- Publish individual components, and scale the amount of components you are publishing.
-- Organize components, consume components and create a development experience to do so
+- Organize components, consume components with a great development experience.
-- Standardize the way to build components
+- Standardize the way to build components.
-- Organize components in a central place that allows you to easily onboard new people with discoverability of components.
+- Organize components in a central place which allows you to easily onboard new people with discoverability of components.
-- Integrate different components
+- Integrate different components.
-- Easily managing dependencies of a variety of components
+- Easily manage dependencies of a variety of components.

 Bit makes the process of building modular applications and the development, publishing and management of independent components really easy.
-It focuses on the publishing of components whereas the consumption of components is handled by package managers such as npm or yarn.
+It focuses on the publishing process of components whereas the consumption of components is handled by package managers such as npm or yarn.

 ## Get started

-- To get started follow [this guide](/getting-started/installing-bit)
+- To get started follow [this guide](/getting-started/installing-bit).
-- Watch our short [videos](/resources/videos) to help you understand Bit better
+- Watch our short [videos](/resources/videos) to help you understand Bit better.
-- Read [next steps](getting-started/whats-next) to start learning how you can adopt and use Bit
+- Read [next steps](getting-started/whats-next) to start learning how you can adopt and use Bit.
-- Learn [what is Bit](essentials/what-is-bit) to have a better understanding of its capabilities
+- Learn [what is Bit](essentials/what-is-bit) to have a better understanding of its capabilities.
-- Dive deeper into how Bit works in [Building with Bit](/building-with-bit/manage-workspace)
+- Dive deeper into how Bit works in [Building with Bit](/building-with-bit/manage-workspace).
-- Extend and customize Bit in [Extending Bit](/extending-bit/adding-a-new-tab)
+- Extend and customize Bit in [Extending Bit](/extending-bit/adding-a-new-tab).
-- Discover the Building blocks of Bit in our [Aspects](/aspects/aspects-overview) section
+- Discover the Building blocks of Bit in our [Aspects](/aspects/aspects-overview) section.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7afMBwj5fR4" title="Let's Build with Bit" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>